microsoft/vision-datasets/README.md

 ##### Coco JSON - Image caption

-Here is one example of the json file for image image caption task.
+Here is one example of the json file for image caption task.

 ``` {json}
 {